DataTravelGuide/ubbd/README.md

 (2) restart backend one-by-one. we can restart each backend one time, that means it is smooth to restart

-all ubbd devices with ubbdadm --command dev-restart command.
+all ubbd devices with ubbdadm dev-restart command.

 and you can choose the restart-mode in dev-restart command: